dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/pubspec.markdown

 ## Name

+**Required**

 Every package needs a name.
 When your stellar code gets props on the world stage, this is what they'll be hollering.
 Also, it's how other packages will refer to yours, and how it will appear on [pub.dartlang.org][pubsite], should you publish it.

 It should be all lowercase, with underscores to separate words, `just_like_this`.
 Stick with basic Latin letters and Arabic digits: